demirogun/pyethnobiology/README.md

 This tool is designed to help researchers analyze their ethnobiological data.
 It is based on the [ethnobotanyR](https://github.com/CWWhitney/ethnobotanyR) package with some modifications.
 Also, for further information on the methods used in this tool, please refer to the ethnobotanyR package.

 Scientific explanations of the indices used in this tool can be found in the [documentation of the ethnobotanyR package](http://htmlpreview.github.io/?https://github.com/CWWhitney/ethnobotanyR/blob/master/vignettes/ethnobotanyr_vignette.html).

+Please check also [citiation](#citiation-of-packages) part if you use this package or [ethnobotanyR](https://github.com/CWWhitney/ethnobotanyR).

 ## Installation